hummingbot/hummingbot-site/docs/gateway/exchanges/sushiswap.md

 ## 🔑 Setup

-1. Follow the instructions to install and run [Hummingbot Gateway V2](/gateway/).
+1. Follow the instructions on [Setting up Gateway](/gateway/setup) to install the Gateway Docker container.
-2. Run `gateway connect sushiswap` and add your Ethereum wallet to Gateway V2 for trading on Sushiswap.
+2. Run `gateway connect sushiswap` and add your Ethereum wallet private key.
+Like all API and private keys in Hummingbot, this key is encrypted with your Hummingbot password.
 3. Run `create` to create an [AMM Arbitrage](/strategies/amm-arbitrage/) strategy between Sushiswap and a different exchange.
 4. Run `start` to start the strategy, and you're trading!